lithish262004/OCR-2.0-GOT-MODEL/README.md

 Tokenizer: ucaslcl/GOT-OCR2_0
 While the code includes provisions for running the model on a GPU, this implementation exclusively uses the CPU version due to the constraints of the Hugging Face deployment environment.
 As a result, processing times may be slower compared to a GPU-enabled setup.
 However, using the CPU ensures compatibility across a broader range of systems, particularly those without access to a GPU

+USEAGE:

+1.Set the code in the Google colab and download the prerequisites libraries and run the code.
+Then upload the image and type the search keyword and output is visible.

+2.Clone the GitHub repository